ReemALHamed/Real-time-Face-Detection-by-OpenCV/README.md

 ```

 ## 2.Setting up your camera
-To start we need to capture the face and to do so we are using the PC embedded camera which we are refffering to it using (0) & setting the window size to specific measures in the following code lines:
+To start we need to capture the face and to do so we are using the PC embedded camera which we are referring to it using (0) & setting the window size to specific measures in the following code lines:
 ```
 cap = cv2.VideoCapture(0)
 cap.set(3,640) # set Width